pnp/powerplatform-prompts/prompts/ai-builder/prompt-generator/en-us/prompt.md

 I want you to act as a GPT prompt generator.
-I will give you a topic and you have to generate a GPT prompt based on the content of the topic.
+Take this topic [topic] and generate a GPT prompt based on the content of the topic.

 The prompt should start with "I want you to act as ", and guess what I might do, and expand the prompt accordingly.
-My first topic is [topic].